tursodatabase/libsql/ext/jni/src/org/sqlite/jni/tester/test-script-interpreter.md

 The command can also optionally read (and consume) additional text from script that comes after the command.

-Unknown or unrecognized commands should cause an error message to be printed and execution to stop.
+Unknown or unrecognized commands indicate that the script contains features that are not (yet) supported by this specification.
+Processing of the script should terminate immediately.
+When this happens and when the interpreter is in a "verbose" mode, the interpreter might choose to emit an informational message along the lines of "test script NAME abandoned due to unsupported command: --whatever".

 The initial implemention will only recognize a few commands.
 Other commands may be added later.
 The following is the initial set of